ognjenmarcheta/me/README.md

 ## &#x270d; About Me

-👨‍💻 Senior Software Engineer at Helu
+👨‍💻 Senior Software Engineer at Helu <br>
-🕹️ Former Game Developer
+🕹️ Former Game Developer <br>
-📷 🎥 Photography/Filmmaking Hobbyist.
+📷 🎥 Photography/Filmmaking Hobbyist. <br>
 🕊️ Stoic

 Proactive software engineer with over 10 years in software engineering.
 My stoic mindset shapes my approach to software engineering, fostering resilience in the face of challenges and maintaining a calm, focused demeanor even in high-pressure situations.